TL;DR: The Quick Read

 The Execution Triage Framework

 If an eCommerce director wants to stop this bleeding today, the very first step is to stop treating every app as equally important.
 The framework for recovery relies on ruthless prioritization.
+For the specific steps to audit your cart drawer scripts, set a load order, and remove duplicate tracking tools, those checks are Items 13 through 15 in the Shopify CRO checklist.

 First, you must identify the scripts that are mission-critical for revenue generation.
 Checkout-related scripts and primary analytics require the highest priority.
 Next, identify the secondary or non-essential payloads.
 Aggressive popups, redundant heatmaps, duplicate tracking systems, and excessive chat widgets provide diminishing returns and should be treated as secondary citizens.